yaoyiran/ContrastiveBLI/README.md

 **Update B**: the unsupervised ContrastiveBLI is used as a baseline in our follow-up work [SAIL](https://github.com/cambridgeltl/sail-bli) (ACL 2024).
 Please see the unsupervised results of ContrastiveBLI in [SAIL](https://github.com/cambridgeltl/sail-bli).

+**Update C**: compared with mapping-based approaches including our C1 and C2 here, we find in our follow-up work [Prompt4BLI](https://github.com/cambridgeltl/prompt4bli) (EMNLP 2023) and [SAIL](https://github.com/cambridgeltl/sail-bli) (ACL 2024) that prompting pretrained LLMs (not instruction-tuned on machine translation data) for BLI can typically achieve better BLI performance.
+But mapping-based methods still have the following advantages: they are computationally much more efficient and temporarily support more languages (e.g., fastText provides pretrained static
+WEs for 294 languages while LLaMA v1 only supports circa 20 languages).

 ## Dependencies:

 - PyTorch >= 1.7.0